koekalenteri/koekalenteri/README.md

 You can use the different build env parameters in manual deployments by adding the parameter ```--config-env [env name]``` to all of the sam commands listed below.

-To manually build and deploy the backend functionality you will need the following commands:
+To manually build and deploy the backend functionality you will need the following commands.
+Check the values for the environment variables from the samconfig.toml file.

     sam build --use-container
     sam package \
         --output-template-file packaged.yml \
-        --s3-bucket $DEPLOYMENT_BUCKET
+        --s3-bucket $DEPLOYMENT_BUCKET \
+        --s3-prefix $BUCKET_PREFIX
     sam deploy \
         --template-file packaged.yml \
         --stack-name $STACK_NAME \